We may earn commission from affiliate links →

 The Island of Cres has a history ribboned with changing governing empires.
-The island was independent until the Romans took control in the second century, and after regaining control in the 10th century, the island was almost overtaken multiple times by the Venetian Empire between 1000-1797.
-I
+The island was independent until the Romans took control in the second century, and after regaining power in the 10th century, the island was almost overtaken multiple times by the Venetian Empire between 1000-1797.

 In the early 1800s, the island was absorbed into the Austro-Hungarian Empire, and after World War I, Cres fell under Italian rule.
 At the end of the Second World War, the island was given over to Yugoslavia and was part of Croatia when the country declared independence in 1991.